 Indoor installations also protect the centrifuge system from natural elements such as rain, snow, dust, etc.

-Under certain conditions, it not feasible to have an indoor installation for the centrifuge.
+Under certain conditions, it is not feasible to have an indoor installation for the centrifuge.
 In such cases, an outdoor installation of the centrifuge is permissible as long as some additional steps are taken to protect the centrifuge from the elements.

 Other disc-centrifuge articles of interest......